Bearcat Stadium: History

 In 2000, the east visitor grandstand was completely rebuilt, funded by students of the university.
 Following the 2001 season, the west home grandstand was demolished (with temporary bleachers put in place for the 2002 season).
-In 2003, the stadium—with its new west grandstand with chairback and railback seating was unveiled.
-During the renovation the stadium lights were taken down (and would be ultimately put up in 2007).
-The new stadium has ten luxury boxes, and the scoreboard has video replay features.
+In 2003, the stadium, with its new west grandstand with chairback and railback seating, was unveiled.
+During the renovation, the stadium lights were taken down (and would ultimately be put back up in 2007).
+The new stadium has 10 luxury boxes, and the scoreboard features video replay.
 The video board is one of the few that offer instant replay at the NCAA Division II level.
 The entire $5 million overhaul was privately paid for by alumni and boosters.
 The stadium was renamed Bearcat Stadium in 2004 to honor the contributions of the many individuals and organizations who worked in the fundraising efforts.

 On December 9, 2006, the stadium hosted the first nationally televised home game in the school's and Mid-America Intercollegiate Athletics Association's history when Northwest defeated Bloomsburg University of Pennsylvania in the semifinals of NCAA Division II football.
 The game was broadcast on ESPNU, which brought in lights (previously used by Musco Lighting at Ohio Stadium during the Michigan - Ohio State game) to illuminate the field.
 It was the first night game at the stadium since 1977.

 During the summer months of 2007, the natural turf was replaced by artificial turf and lights were added.
 The new field was dedicated on August 22, 2007 during a game against Arkansas Tech University, which had to be called after two delays with 2 minutes and 30 seconds remaining in the first quarter following a thunder and hail storm with Northwest leading 21-0 (it was later ruled a "no contest" by the NCAA).
 Tjeerdsma said afterwards: